 Beginning January 1, 2012, the Company changed its 4 week-4 week-5 week quarterly reporting calendar to a month-end quarterly calendar.
-This change eliminated differences in the number of days in the first and fourth quarters of the year, when the Company provides year-over-prior year comparisons beginning in 2013.
-These differences did not have a material effect on the comparative results of the quarterly periods in 2012, 2011 and 2010.
+This change eliminated differences in the number of days in the first and fourth quarters of the year, when the Company provided year-over-prior year comparisons beginning in 2013.
+These differences did not have a material effect on the comparative results of the quarterly periods in 2012 and 2011.

 In addition, as a result of the Company's transition to a new information system in North America during 2011 and 2012, in the fourth quarter 2011 the Company eliminated a one month reporting lag for its U.K, France and Australia subsidiaries to be consistent with the fiscal calendar of the Company and its other subsidiaries.
 Due to the elimination of the reporting lag, 13 fiscal months of financial results are included in 2011 for the affected subsidiaries.
 The implementation of the new information system enables the Company to timely consolidate these results.
 The elimination of the reporting lag is considered a change in accounting principle.
-The Company believes this change is preferable because it provides more current information to the users of its financial statements and eliminates the need to track and reconcile material intervening transactions.
-The Company has determined that the impact of the extra month is not material to its financial statements and, therefore has not retrospectively adjusted prior year amounts.
-The elimination of the reporting lag also resulted in the inclusion of the extra month within the fourth quarter of 2011 for the affected subsidiaries, which increased 2011 fourth quarter annual net sales by \$14.3 million, and had a negligible impact on net income.
-If the inclusion of the additional month had been made retrospectively, net sales in 2010 would have been \$1.0 million lower and net income would have been \$0.1 higher.
+The Company considered this change to be preferable because it provides more current information to the users of its financial statements and eliminates the need to track and reconcile material intervening transactions.
+The Company has determined that the impact of the extra month is not material to its financial statements and, therefore, has not retrospectively adjusted prior year amounts.
+The elimination of the reporting lag also resulted in the inclusion of the extra month within the fourth quarter of 2011 for the affected subsidiaries, which increased 2011 fourth quarter annual net sales by \$14.3, and had a negligible impact on net income.